Elnar41/covertovert-group-87/code/README.md

    - Start the sender container.
 All parameters are also read from the `config.json` file.

 3. **Compare Results**:
-   - Run the `make compare` command inside one of the containers.
+   - Run the `make compare` command inside one of the containers after successfull running (You will notice "Receiver is finished!").
 This will read from the `Makefile` and display the results.
    - Check the log files for additional verification.

 ---